Jason Campbell’s story could be that of many attorneys.

-Mr. Campbell was still sceptical – after all, he’d already been burned once before – so he went away and made a few discrete enquiries with some of our past clients.
+Mr. Campbell was still skeptical – after all, he’d already been burned once before – so he went away and made a few discrete enquiries with some of our past clients.

 When everything checked out, he took a calculated risk and hired us.

 And the result?
 In twelve months, he added $148,000 to his firm’s revenue.

 Consider that for a moment.
 If you are a solo attorney or the proprietor of a small law firm, $148,000 of added cash is a lot of money.
 It could mean the difference between barely scraping by and earning a respectable six-figure income for your family.